How to De-Reserves Reserves: Admissions to Technical Colleges in India: Introduction

-India has been carrying out the most comprehensive affirmative action program since 1950 to protect historically discriminated sections of the society.
-In admissions to publicly funded educational institutions and allocations of government jobs, the affirmative action program have been implemented via a\emph{ }reserve system.
+India has been carrying out the most comprehensive affirmative action program since 1950 to protect historically discriminated sections of society.
+The affirmative action program has been implemented via a reserve system in admissions to publicly funded educational institutions and allocations of government jobs.
 Each institution sets aside 15 percent of its slots for applicants from \emph{Scheduled Castes} (SC), 7.5 percent for applicants from \emph{Scheduled Tribes} (ST), and 27 percent for applicants from \emph{Other Backward Classes} (OBC).
-These categories are referred to as \emph{reserve }categories\emph{.} Applicants who do not belong to any reserve category are referred to as \emph{General Category} (GC).
-Applicants from reserve categories are required to submit their membership information in order to avail their affirmative action benefits.\emph{ }Positions that are earmarked for the members SC, ST, and OBC are collectively referred to as \emph{reserve category positions}.
+These categories are referred to as \emph{reserve }categories\emph{.} Applicants who do not belong to any reserved category are referred to as \emph{General Category} (GC).
+Applicants from reserve categories must submit their membership information to avail their affirmative action benefits.\emph{ }Positions earmarked for SC, ST, and OBC are collectively referred to as \emph{reserve category positions}.
 The remaining positions are called \emph{open-category }(or \emph{unreserved}) positions and are available to everyone, including applicants from reserve categories.
-Members of SC, ST, and OBC who do not declare their memberships to their reserve categories and members of GC are considered \emph{only} for open-category positions.
+Members of SC, ST, and OBC who do not declare their memberships to their reserve categories and GC members are considered \emph{only} for open-category positions.